 Answer: Dashboard is a technique used to present important information through graphical representation.
 It is helpful in presenting huge data in a single computer screen so it can be monitored with a glance.

-There are few things which should be taken care of, while preparing the dashboards:
+There are few things that should be taken care of while preparing the dashboards:

 1) Minimum distraction

 6) Dashboard should be on a single computer screen

 Here I have mentoined 10+ Creative Advanced Excel Charts to Rock Your Dashboard.

 Q10.
 How can you format a cell?
 What are the options?